vasanthsathya/omnia/docs/source/Utils/software_update.rst

 1. Create a ``additional_software.json`` file under ``input/config/<cluster_os_type>/<cluster_os_version>`` directory, with all the additional packages listed.
 These packages will be installed on the cluster nodes.

-2. Provide details about the software installation requirements for each group or role.
+2. Provide details about the software installation requirements for each group or role in the ``/opt/omnia/input/project_default/software_config.json`` file.
 Use the format of subgroups, where each subgroup name is a comma-separated list of group or role names.

     * Specify the **role** in order to install the desired packages on all the nodes linked to a specific role.